dc-fukuoka/diffuse/README.md

 how to run:

-    $ make # if you have intel compiler and intelmpi, try "make -f makefile.impi.mk" and if you want to enable Crank-Nicolson method, try to add -D_CN in the makefile
+    $ make # if you have intel compiler and intelmpi, try "make -f makefile.impi.mk" and if you want to disable Crank-Nicolson method, try to remove -D_CN from the makefile
     $ vi fort.11 # adjust the parameters
     $ ./create_input
     $ mpirun -np $NP ./diffuse # or mpirun -np $NP ./diffuse_hyb where $NP = idiv*jdiv*kdiv